rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

 ## Overview

 Voting in the U.S. in a singular endeavor.
 All democracies conduct elections in some fashion, but few if any face the complexity of implementation that American election administrators do.
-No other enterprise in the US is remotely similar.
-Is this thing on?

-While the public typically thinks elections happen only every few years, in fact they occur continually in different formats.
-Elections are fixed events that impose unique operational burdens on hiring and preparedness [^1].
-US elections are incredibly complex, spanning a variety of voting methods, districts, contest options, tally methods, and governing regulations as well as operational procedures and operating environments [^2].
-Election administrators face asymmetric threats from geopolitical actors [^3] and heightened polarization [^4], scrutiny [^5] and threat environments [^6] within their districts.
+While the public conception of elections is of events that happen only every few years, in fact they occur continually in different formats.
+Elections are also fixed events that follow prescriptive deadlines to allow all voters to participate, and impose unique operational burdens on hiring and preparedness [^1].
+US elections in particular are incredibly complex, spanning a variety of voting methods, districts, contest options, tally methods, and governing regulations as well as operational procedures and operating environments [^2].
+Election administrators face asymmetric threats from geopolitical actors [^3] and heightened polarization [^4], scrutiny [^5] and threat environments [^6] domestically and within their districts.
 They perform elections with limited budgets [^7], a universal service obligation [^8] and a public that expects accurate results immediately upon completion [^9].

 There is no perfect voting method that accommodates all voters and satisfies the unique security requirements of elections, either.
 Each method imposes tradeoffs and costs.